civican/legisinfo/42-1/bills/C-15/bill_text.md

   **(1)** The portion of subsection 4(1.1) of the `Universal Child Care Benefit Act` before paragraph (a) is replaced by the following:

-    **(1.1)** In respect of every month as of January 1, 2015 **but before July 1, 2016**, the Minister shall pay to an eligible individual, for each month at the beginning of which he or she is an eligible individual, for each child who, at the beginning of that month, is under **the** age of six years and is a qualified dependant of the eligible individual,
+    **(1.1)** In respect of every month as of January 1, 2015 but before July 1, 2016, the Minister shall pay to an eligible individual, for each month at the beginning of which he or she is an eligible individual, for each child who, at the beginning of that month, is under the age of six years and is a qualified dependant of the eligible individual,

   **(2)** The portion of subsection 4(1.2) of the Act before paragraph (a) is replaced by the following:

-    **(1.2)** In respect of every month as of January 1, 2015 **but before July 1, 2016**, the Minister shall pay to an eligible individual, for each month at the beginning of which he or she is an eligible individual, for each child who, at the beginning of that month, is six years of age or older and is a qualified dependant of the eligible individual,
+    **(1.2)** In respect of every month as of January 1, 2015 but before July 1, 2016, the Minister shall pay to an eligible individual, for each month at the beginning of which he or she is an eligible individual, for each child who, at the beginning of that month, is six years of age or older and is a qualified dependant of the eligible individual,

 #### Coming into Force